KennethScott/PrettierX64/README.md

 ## Features

-- Prettifies JavaScript, TypeScript, JSON, CSS/SCSS/LESS, HTML, Markdown files
+- Prettifies JavaScript, TypeScript, JSON, CSS/SCSS/LESS, HTML, Markdown, etc.
 - Uses [Prettier](https://github.com/jlongster/prettier) node module
     - If a version of Prettier can be found installed via npm locally (relative to the current file), it will be used.
+This means if you have extensions configured, it will use them and you can add more file types.
     - If no local Prettier installation is found, the extension falls back to an embedded Prettier.
 - Reads the standard [Prettier configuration file](https://prettier.io/docs/en/configuration.html)

+## Known Issues/Limitations

+- The extension attempts to add a "Make Prettier" option to the right-click context menu in the editor, however this does not currently work for css/scss/less file types.
+Instead please use the Format on Save functionality or the hotkey combo to trigger formatting for these types.

 ### Prettify
-This extension calls the [Prettier](https://github.com/jlongster/prettier) node module behind the scenes to format any JavaScript document to its standards.
+This extension calls the [Prettier](https://github.com/jlongster/prettier) node module behind the scenes to format any supported file type to its standards.

 For example, take the following code: